 We need to do this to check if you actually own GTA V, when our automatic validation fails.
 This data will only be sent to the Rockstar Social Club services, and is not transmitted to us, or any other party.

 We currently only support 32 slots due to limitations of the original RAGE network framework.
-We're also working on a completely new synchronization framework called OneSync, which should allow higher slot counts and should be generally available sometime in 2018.
-Sorry, but there's still some nasty bugs. :-(
+We're also working on a completely new synchronization framework called OneSync, which should allow higher slot counts and is available in preview.

 No, all your existing scripts will still work with the game when OneSync is released, with minor changes to support higher player counts.
 Of course, OneSync will enable new, better ways of doing certain things you do in your scripts, so you might want to take advantage of those when they're released.

 FiveM is the original project both FiveReborn and MultiFive were based on.
 The current FiveM project originated from a merger between FiveReborn and a new development group called the CitizenFX Collective.

 Modifications, not multiplayer.
 FiveM also allows you to modify the singleplayer experience, or well, it will in the future.

 There's probably an installation guide on the docs telling you how to do so.
 If not, check the forums!